 In case of any deviation from the normal baseline behavior such as suspicious loan applications submission or approvals, transaction overwrites, emails to competitor domains or self-personal emails, unusual physical access to sensitive areas, etc., an alert is generated with appropriate risk score.
 Based on the risk score, data criticality, resource and transaction risk levels, the system provides automated response workflow to ensure rapid action and risk mitigation.

 One challenge of managing transaction fraud is having the visibility into all stages and elements of a given transaction across disparate and disconnected systems.
-UEBA can flag any process related control failures due to inconsistent or abnormal transactions across disconnected processes or systems such as core banking and SWIFT.
+UEBA can flag any process related control failures.
+This is due to inconsistent or abnormal transactions across disconnected processes or systems such as core banking and SWIFT.
 This enables banks to potentially prevent and block significant financial frauds.

 Gurucul MinerTM, a natural language-based search engine, provides a simple but powerful tool to analysts and auditors to gain 360° identity-centric visibility across all systems.
 It also pivots on any of the data elements such as account number, type of transactions, amounts and so on for any further investigation or periodic risk assessment.